rabbitControl/website/content/_index.md

 +++
-title = "RabbitControl - Remote Control Anything"
+title = "Remote Control Anything"
-description = "RabbitControl is a protocol for remote-control.\nControl parameters exposed from any application.
-Choose an app to control parameters from your phone, browser or desktop." draft = false
+description = "RabbitControl is a protocol for remote-control - Control parameters exposed from any application." draft = false
 +++

-Available for:\
+RabbitControl is available for:\
 \
 [![openFrameworks](/logos/of.png)](/platforms/ofxrabbitcontrol/)\
 \